Togo at the 2016 Summer Paralympics

 Togo competed at the 2016 Summer Paralympics held in Rio de Janeiro, Brazil from 7 to 18 September 2016.
 The country's participation in Rio marked its debut appearance in the quadrennial event, although it had competed in the Summer Olympics nine times since the 1972 Games.
-The delegation consisted of a single lightweight powerlifter, Aliou Bawa, who qualified by being issued with a Bipartite Commission Invitation spot by the International Paralympic Committee.
+The delegation consisted of a single lightweight powerlifter, Aliou Bawa, who qualified by being issued a Bipartite Commission Invitation spot by the International Paralympic Committee.
 Bawa was the flag bearer for the opening ceremony.
 Bawa failed to record a mark in the men's 49 kg category after being unable to lift 113 kilograms of weight in his three attempts.

 Background

 Togo first competed at the 1972 Olympic Games in Munich, Germany.
 They participated in the Olympics on nine prior occasions with the exception of the 1976 Summer Olympics in Montreal and the 1980 Summer Games in the Soviet Union, the former because of a boycott relating to the New Zealand national rugby union team touring South Africa earlier in 1976, and the latter because the country joined the United States-led boycott over the 1979 invasion of Afghanistan during the Soviet–Afghan War.
 Togo was one of six countries to make their debut at the 2016 Paralympics held in Rio de Janeiro from 7 to 18 September: the others were Aruba, Congo, Malawi, Somalia and São Tomé and Príncipe.
 The Togolese Federation of Paralympic Sport sent a single lightweight powerlifter to the games, Aliou Bawa.
 He flew to Brazil on 29 August, and was accompanied by his coach Gneny Tchagbele and committee attache Fidéle Mawuena.
 Bawa was selected as the flag bearer for the opening ceremony.